travelogues/travelogues.github.io/_posts/2021-06-23-fulltext-for-travelogue.md

 ![Download-menu in the ONB Viewer](/images/Fulltext-for-travelogue_Screenshot_2.jpg)

 In the viewer application you can search for any string in the fulltext (e.g. "Pyramide).
-The results are marked in the text and you can click through the selected result pages in the menu bar.
+The results are marked in the text and you can click through the selected result pages in the menu bar (e.g. "Bild 1 von 7 mit Treffern").

 ![Search the fulltext in the ONB Viewer](/images/Fulltext-for-travelogue_Screenshot_3.JPG)